 Celebrities will have signs at their table with prices.
 We generally don’t know what they charge until the show starts..

 —Besides celebrities and concerts, what else is there to do?

 Plenty!
-There is a huge vendor room.
-Q&A panels run throughout the day.
-There is a film festival that shows shorts and full-length features all weekend.
-There are seminars for adults and kids alike, and we even have a costume contest!
+There is a huge vendor room and Q&A panels run throughout the day.
 The list of events is usually posted on www.rockandshock.com about a week before the show.

 —What’s the best way to carry around all my cool stuff?

 Bring something to keep your things in.
-Messenger bags work well for 8X10 photos and can hold many other items you might buy at the show.
+Messenger bags and backpacks (especially those with a laptop compartment) work well for 8X10 photos and can hold many other items you might buy at the show.
 If you’re bringing a poster to be signed, get a poster tube to keep it safe.
 If you’re getting 8X10s you might want to buy some plastic sleeves to keep them safe.
 In all cases, make sure your autograph is dry before putting it away or the ink may run and ruin your collectible.

 —Can I use a credit card at vendor and celebrity tables?